 This section describes the configuration of the Avaya SBCE.
 It is assumed that the initial installation of the Avaya SBCE has been completed including the assignment of a management IP address.
 The management interface must be provisioned on a different subnet than either the Avaya SBCE private or public network interfaces (e.g., A1 and B1).
+If the management interface has not been configured on a separate subnet, then contact your Avaya representative for guidance in correcting the configuration.

-On all screens described in this section, it is assumed that parameters are left at their default values unless specified otherwise.
+On all screens described in this section, it is to be assumed that parameters are left at their default values unless specified otherwise.